 Do you ever think dating can be intimidating?
 I feel culturally there is this huge pressure to plan a marathon date that lasts hours upon hours with lots of activities.
 As a newlywed I really enjoy marathon dates and look forward to them, I mean look at this boy, of course I love them!

 I could eat breakfast food for every meal.
 Too bad Jacob hates eggs so this slows me down on the dinner scene.
-But aww brunch.
+Yet we always have brunch.
 Think about it, still sleep in, still get breakfast- it’s a win/win.
-The date can go from 10:00-noon and then it’s like it’s awkward to keep going, you’re in the lunch zone for first timers.
+It’s a date can go from 10:00-noon and then it’s like it’s awkward to keep going, you’re in the lunch zone for first-timers.

-And then I found this recipe last week that I adapted to make a little easier, tangier, and perfect for 2.
+And then I found this recipe last week that I adapted to make a little easier, tangier, and perfect for two.

 And voila!
 A less intimidating date in under 2 hours full of good company, great food, and some creativity.

 *Adapted from The Picky Cook

 1/2 Teaspoon baking powder

 zest of 3 small or 2 large lemons

 1 cup buttermilk (make your own with 1 cup milk and 1 tsp lemon juice from the lemon)

 Mix dry ingredients together in the Kitchenaid or with a hand mixer (flour, sugar, baking powder, soda, and salt).
 While that is mixing make your own buttermilk (1 cup milk with 1 tsp lemon juice, and let it sit for just a few minutes.
 You’ll watch the milk curdle and you’ll know it’s ready).